Overview

 Organic Plant Breeding: Module 1

-The LiveSeeding project offers a set of 5 training packages, organized in 25 Modules on organic breeding and organic seed production, including online and on-site sessions.
-These materials offer a comprehensive perspective on organic breeding knowledge, concepts, strategies, tools and opportunities, adapted to a diverse group of target trainees, from organic farmers to PhD students of different levels (high school, undergraduates and/or MSc students) and scientists, seed producers, organic breeders, and any others involved in the value chain of organic systems with interest in some (or all) of the main issues in organic breeding.
+The LiveSeeding project offers 5 training packages, comprising 25 modules on organic breeding and seed production.
+These include online and on-site sessions.
+The materials provide an in-depth overview of the knowledge, concepts, strategies, tools and opportunities of organic breeding, and are tailored to a diverse range of trainees, including organic farmers, students at various levels (secondary school, Bachelor's, Master's and PhD), scientists, seed producers, organic breeders and others involved in organic and agroecology-oriented farming who are interested in organic seed systems.

 Link to website: https://liveseeding.eu/trainings-summer-school/